-- (ii) there is adequate disclosure of the principal conditions which caused the auditor to question the going concern basis, including, as appropriate, the trustees' evaluation of their significance and possible effects and any funding plans and other mitigating factors; or - (b) a modified auditor's opinion is necessary due to the existence of a material uncertainty which may cast significant doubt on the SMSF's ability to continue as a going concern, expressed as either: - (i) an emphasis of matter section in the auditor's report regarding a going concern uncertainty, where there is adequate disclosure of the uncertainty; or - (ii) a qualified or adverse opinion in the auditor's report, where there is inadequate disclosure of the uncertainty; or - (c) a modified auditor's opinion is necessary, due to the fact that the SMSF will not be able to continue as a going concern where the financial report had been prepared on a going concern basis, expressed as an adverse opinion. - 241.
-Under ASA 570, the auditor communicates to the trustees if a modified opinion is to be issued on the basis of going concern.
-This communication may be done in conjunction with communication of other matters of governance interest arising from the audit, discussed further in paragraphs 260 to 264.
+- 284. If the SMSF is technically insolvent, the auditor ascertains whether a special funding and solvency certificate has been obtained by the trustee and a technical insolvency program initiated, to ensure that the SMSF is in a solvent position within five years, or alternatively winding-up proceedings have been initiated, as required under the SISR.
+126 The auditor assesses whether any technical insolvency program enables the SMSF to continue as a going concern.
+If winding-up proceedings have commenced the SMSF is not a going concern. - 285.
+Having considered the matters described in paragraphs 281 to 28, under ASA 570, the auditor may conclude that either: - an unmodified auditor's opinion may be issued when: (a) - the auditor is satisfied that it is appropriate, based on all reasonably (i) foreseeable circumstances facing the SMSF, for the financial report to be prepared on a going concern basis; or - there is adequate disclosure of a "Material Uncertainty Related to Going (ii) Concern".
+In the auditor's report the auditor must include a separate section under that heading, draw attention to the note in the financial report, and state that these events or conditions may cast significant doubt on the SMSF continuing as a going concern but that the auditor's opinion is not modified in respect of the matter; or - (b) a modified auditor's opinion is necessary due to the existence of a material uncertainty which may cast significant doubt on the SMSF's ability to continue as a going concern, expressed as: - a qualified or adverse opinion in the auditor's report, where the financial (i) report does not adequately disclose this matter; or - a modified auditor's opinion is necessary due to the fact that the SMSF will (ii) not be able to continue as a going concern where the financial report had been prepared on a going concern basis, expressed as an adverse opinion. - 286.
+Under ASA 570, the auditor communicates to the trustee if a modified opinion is to be issued in relation to going concern.
+This communication may be done in conjunction with communication of other matters of governance interest arising from the audit, discussed further in paragraphs 305 to 309.